Support & Information

 What is the INSPIRE Programme?

-INSPIRE (Initiating Pathways for Innovators, Researchers and Entrepreneurs) is a new initiative between Pembrokeshire County Council and Institute of Technology Carlow to create an environment to nurture and develop Idea Generation among innovators, researchers, entrepreneurs and SMEs and instil the skill sets to bring these ideas to commercialisation.
+INSPIRE (Initiating Pathways for Innovators, Researchers and Entrepreneurs) is an initiative between Pembrokeshire County Council and SETU Carlow to create an environment to nurture and develop Idea Generation among innovators, researchers, entrepreneurs and SMEs and instil the skill sets to bring these ideas to commercialisation.
 The objective of INSPIRE is to develop innovative, knowledge-based concepts which have the potential to become a viable and scalable business proposition.

 Where is it based?

-The Programme is delivered by Pembrokeshire County Council, based at the Bridge Innovation Centre in Pembroke Dock and the Institute of Technology Carlow, based at the Kilkenny Research and Innovation Centre located at St. Kieran’s College, Kilkenny.
+The Programme is delivered by Pembrokeshire County Council, based at the Bridge Innovation Centre in Pembroke Dock and SETU Carlow, based at the Kilkenny Research and Innovation Centre located at St. Kieran’s College, Kilkenny.

 How will it work?